-Changing your PC – how to change your practising details and the status of your Practising Certificate to principal or solicitor on the record.
+Changing your Practising Certificate and Practice Details – how to change your practice details and the status of your practising certificate.

-Solicitor Identification Card – how to apply for your card and how to use it.
+Solicitor Identification Card – how to apply for a solicitor identification card.

-Fees – fee components explained plus a Scale of Fees download.
+Fees – fee components explained plus a Scale of Fees.

-Notification of offences and 'show-cause' events – explains when and how to notify the Law Society of a conviction, charge or 'show-cause' event.
+Notification of Offences and 'Automatic Show-Cause Events' – explains when and how to notify The Law Society of a conviction, charge or 'show-cause event'.

 Ceasing to Practise – read about the notification requirements and how to surrender your practising certificate.